Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Career Issues

-Where you work and what you do affects the sense of self.
+Where you work and what you do affects your sense of self.

 Career may add or detract from your self-knowledge and self-esteem.